docQodly/docs/docs/language/basics/lang-control-flow.md

     {continue}
 until(Boolean_Expression)
 ```
-A `repeat...until` loop is similar to a [while...end while](flow-control.md#whileend-while) loop, except that it tests the Boolean expression after the loop rather than before.
-Thus, a `repeat...until` loop always executes the loop once, whereas if the Boolean expression is initially False, a `while...end while` loop does not execute the loop at all.
+A `repeat...until` loop is similar to a [while...end](flow-control.md#whileend) loop, except that it tests the Boolean expression after the loop rather than before.
+Thus, a `repeat...until` loop always executes the loop once, whereas if the Boolean expression is initially False, a `while...end` loop does not execute the loop at all.

 The other difference with a `repeat...until` loop is that the loop continues until the Boolean expression is TRUE.